GaalexxC/nginxubuntu-php7/README.md

 ## Development / Contribute

-Created in 2016 and updated last in Jan 2017.
-Some further development is planned but any serious functionality issues or security issues will be addressed if discovered by me or reported by users.
+Created in 2016 for easy server setups.
+Further development is planned but any serious functionality issues or security issues will be addressed if discovered by me or reported by users.

 ## PHP5 User?